 The answers could have implications far beyond the field of birdsong.
 Most learned behavior involves trial and error, and this in turn requires variability on which learning can operate.
 How the brain sets the right balance between too much and too little variability, and how that balance is disrupted by disease, are some of the questions that Fee expects to tackle in the future.

-Fee joined the McGovern Institute in 2003 and is currently the Glen V. and Phyllis F. Dorflinger Professor in the Department of Brain and Cognitive Sciences.
+Michale Fee joined the McGovern Institute in 2003 and is currently the Glen V. and Phyllis F. Dorflinger Professor in the Department of Brain and Cognitive Sciences.
 He received his PhD in Applied Physics from Stanford University in 1992.
 Before moving to MIT, he was a principal investigator in the Biological Computation Research Department at Bell Laboratories in New Jersey.
+In 2012 he was awarded the Larry Katz Prize for Innovative Research in Neuroscience.